iobroker-community-adapters/ioBroker.comfoair/README.md

 ## CCEase and use of the RS232-interface

 The comfoair knows 5 different RS232 modes: End/without connection, PC only, CCEase only, PC Master, PC logmode.
 Default is CCEase only.
-Usually, the parallel use of CCEase and RS232 results in errors.
-It is recommended to disconnect the CCEase cotrol panel while you're using this adapter.
-Alternativly you can try/use one of the RS232 - Modes (see Config) at your own risk.
+The parallel use of CCEase and RS232 results in errors!
+It is higly recommended to disconnect the CCEase cotrol panel while you're using this adapter or to switch in PC Master mode, what will disabel CCEase too.
+A hardware based solution for a data - traffic - switch is in evaluation, support is welcome.

 ## Config